quadrama/quadrama.github.io/_posts/2022-03-14-comp-drama-analysis-workshop.md

 - Strategies for efficient corpus creation from scanned books to expressive XML collections
 - Exploitation of linked open data and metadata analysis for questions of drama analysis

 We invite the submission of abstracts (1 page) on any of the above mentioned or closely related topics (deadline: **13 May 2022** ~~6 May 2022~~).
 A decision on the acceptance to the workshop will be made based on these abstracts by the workshop organizers.
 Submissions should be in English and do not need to be anonymised (non-blind).
 Prior to the workshop, the accepted abstracts need to be extended into full papers (5000–6000 words).
 The results will be presented and discussed at the workshop.
 The revised full papers will then be published in workshop proceedings.
 Further details on the proceedings will follow shortly.
 For the specific deadlines, please see the timeline below.
-Please send your abstract in PDF format to janis.pagel@uni-koeln.de
+Please send your abstract in PDF format to [janis.pagel@uni-koeln.de](mailto:janis.pagel@uni-koeln.de)

 ## Venue

-The workshop will take place on-site at the University of Cologne, Germany.
+The workshop will take place on-site at the [Theaterwissenschaftliche Sammlung](https://tws.phil-fak.uni-koeln.de) in Cologne, Germany.
 Travel grants are available to a certain extent.
-Further details on the venue will follow soon.

 ## Timeline